Alcohol Abuse Counselling

-It can be difficult to sort out if alcohol consumption is unhealthy or has crossed the line into Addiction involving alcohol.
+It can be difficult to sort out if alcohol consumption is unhealthy or has crossed the line into alcohol dependence.
 This is not something that you have to figure out on your own.
 Remember, you are not a trained healthcare professional with experience in making such diagnoses and, even if you are, doing so with yourself or in your personal life is much different than doing it with others.
 Let Sana Psychological help you determine where things are at and provide recommendations accordingly.

 This is an informal checklist to help you get a general idea of the extent of your or your loved one’s challenges with alcohol use.
 Read through the following list and answer whether the statement applies to you or not.

-Some red flags of problematic alcohol use include:
+Some red flags of alcohol problems include:

 If you are experiencing any of these symptoms, it would be a good time to start to explore alcohol counselling.
 These symptoms tend to appear after chronic alcohol use that has escalated in quantity, frequency and had a progressive impact on your life over time.
 These symptoms rarely present themselves when people are engaged in minimal or moderate drinking.